 A portmanteau of the Italian word for fish (pesce) and “vegetarian”, the pescatarian nutrition plan sees fish and seafood as the primary sources of protein instead of land-based animal meat.
 Various vegetables and whole grains make up the rest of this popular eating style.

 More lifestyle than outright nutrition plan, the pescatarian approach places emphasis on eating as a social occasion that deserves to be celebrated.
 It also focuses on foods that are healthy for the heart, focusing especially on healthy fats like nuts and avocados while keeping the intake of red meat to a modest level.

 While dieting may be a temporary phase, healthy eating is a lifestyle that you should maintain in the long run.
 As office professionals with hectic work schedules, it’s important that you eat healthily to boost your physical and mental health.
 Preparing your own meals can be troublesome at times, but will be highly rewarding to your health (and taste buds).
-If you have any burning questions on how to optimise your nutrition, drop by the Active Health Labs for a free consultation on how to bring your relationship with food to the next level!
+If you have any burning questions on how to optimise your nutrition, speak to our Active Health Coaches at Active Health Labs located island-wide on how to bring your relationship with food to the next level!